-In her response, Applicant admitted the allegations in SOR ¶¶ 1.a to 1.d.
-She partially admitted the allegation in SOR ¶ 1.e.
+In his response, Applicant admitted the allegations in SOR $\P\P$ 1.a to 1.e.
 Applicant's admissions are incorporated into my findings of fact.
 After a complete and thorough review of the evidence of record, I make the following additional findings of fact: